regulyagoston/BA21_Coding/README.md

 ```
 5. Bookmark, watch or star this repository so that you can easily find it later.

-## Use of Version Control during the course
+## Use of version control during the course

 - During the course it is required to use your GitHub account.
 - Assignments must be uploaded to your GitHub repo, which needs to be shared with @regulyagoston.